charlesHetterich/election-watch/README.md

 ### Repository Goals

-**(1)** Provide developers with a platform to rapidly develop & easily deploy *lambda* style applications which follow a standardized design pattern.
+**(1)** Provide developers with a platform to rapidly develop & easily deploy *lambda* style applications which follow a standardized design pattern & set of tools.
+One important tool will be the ability to launch remote workers across various cloud providers.

 **(2)** Provide users with platform to easily plug-n-play various *"apps"* or *"plugins"* built by developers